-In our experiments, four baseline algorithms (namely Max-Cardinality, MaxVehicles, MaxCustomers, and Random) are used for comparisons as the following. (i) MaxCardinality ranks the intersections by the number of passing traffic flows, and then places the RAPs at the top-k intersections. (ii) MaxVehicles ranks the intersections by the number of passing buses, and then also place the RAPs at the top-k intersections. (iii) MaxCustomers ranks the intersections by the number of attracted customers if a RAP is placed.
-Then, MaxCustomers also places RAPs at the top-k intersections.
-This algorithm is equivalent to the optimal algorithm, when k = 1. (iv) Random places RAPs uniform-randomly at the intersections within the $D \times D$ square region centered at the shop.
+In our experiments, four baseline algorithms (MaxCardinality, MaxVehicles, MaxCustomers, and Random) are used for comparisons, as in the following. (i) MaxCardinality ranks the intersections by the number of passing traffic flows, and then places the RAPs at the top-k intersections. (ii) MaxVehicles ranks the intersections by the number of passing buses, and then places the RAPs at the top-kintersections. (iii) MaxCustomers ranks the intersections by the number of attracted customers if an RAP is placed.
+Then, MaxCustomers also places RAPs at the top-k intersections. (iv) Random places RAPs uniform-randomly at the intersections within the $D \times D$ square region centered at the shop.

 Our experiments focus on the relationship between the number of placed RAPs and the number of attracted customers, under different settings (utility functions, threshold D, and shop locations).
-All the street intersections are classified into city's center, city, or suburb, depending on the amount of passing traffic flows.
-In the following experiments, if we say that the shop is located in the city, it means that intersections with tags of city are randomly selected as the shop locations.
-All the results are averaged over 1,000 times for smoothness.
+Street intersections are classified into city's center, city, or suburb, depending on the amount of passing traffic flows.
+In the following experiments, if we say that the shop is located in the city, it means that intersections with city tags are randomly selected as the shop locations.
+All the results are averaged over 1,000 times.